DIY accounting mistakes can be very costly for your business.

 Running your business comes with its own unique set of headaches.
 Promotional pushes that require extra effort for several days.
 Unexpected hiccups with your team that are beyond your control.
 Training your team to set them up for success while still needing to keep an eye on your own success.
 And the list goes on.
 For most of our clients in the network and affiliate marketing space, this takes up the majority of their days and the big picture is not top of mind.

 Accounting is not just about the day-to-day financial activities of the business.
 It is also about the future of your business.
 Using projections of profitability and cash management are just as important.
 These are the items often overlooked by not having a long-term focus.

 By taking time now to focus on these, you will get into a different mindset for your business.
-A mindset that allows you to see beyond the jobs on the books now and lets you really plan for the long-term growth strategy for your business.
+A mindset that allows you to see beyond the commissions on the books now and lets you really plan for the long-term growth strategy for your business.